victorcroisfelt/a-random-access-protocol-ris-assisted/README.md

 A pre-print version is available on: https://arxiv.org/abs/2203.03377, which has a different content from the published one.

-I hope this content helps in your reaseach and contributes to building the precepts behind open science.
+I hope this content helps in your research and contributes to building the precepts behind open science.
 Remarkably, in order to boost the idea of open science and further drive the evolution of science, I also motivate you to share your published results to the public.

 If you have any questions and if you have encountered any inconsistency, please do not hesitate to contact me via victorcroisfelt@gmail.com.